 The riverbank vegetation is to be managed by selective annual trimming in September to maintain views, periodic coppicing of alder and sycamore and retention of riverside oaks.
 Control invasive weeds such as Japanese knotweed and Himalayan balsam using herbicides agreed by the Environment Agency.
 Leaving the grass long and brambles along the edge of the river helps protect the banks from erosion by stabilizing the soil with deep-rooted vegetation.
 This natural barrier also reduces runoff, filters pollutants, and provides a vital habitat for wildlife, supporting biodiversity.
 Allowing the grass to grow undisturbed enhances the river's natural defences while maintaining a more sustainable and environmentally friendly landscape.
-This also acts as a natural rivers edge barrier to try and deter children from falling in the river.
+This also acts as a natural rivers edge barrier.